dancrissco/parametric-drone-design/Lesson_01/README.md

-Step 1 – Create a New OnShape Document
+Lesson 01 – Parametric Inflatable Tube Ring (HawaFrame)

+This is the first lesson in our Parametric Drone Design Series, where we build the foundational geometry of the HawaFrame: a fully parametric inflatable ring, controlled entirely by variables and constructed using OnShape's Sweep feature.

+This tubular ring establishes the core layout for all future lessons (arms, motor placement, mounts, ducts, and structural connectors).

+🎯 Learning Objectives

+By the end of this lesson, you will be able to:

-Create a new OnShape document:
+Create and manage parametric variables in OnShape
-Name: Parametric Drone – Lesson 01 (Ring)

-Add a new Part Studio:
-Name: Ring_Studio

-Open the Variable Table (top-left fx icon).

-2️⃣ Step 2 – Define Core Variables

-In the Variable Table, add the following (you can use the exact numbers or adjust):

-Name	Value	Notes
-#prop_diameter	660 mm	26-inch prop (example)
+Build an inflatable torus-like tube ring driven by mission geometry

+Understand how prop size → motor radius → prop-tip radius → tube radius relate

+Use Sweep to extrude a circular profile along a circular path

+Prepare the correct geometry for Lesson 02 (arm placement + motor layout)

+📐 Overview of the Geometry

-#num_motors	4	Not used directly in this lesson
+All geometry in this lesson matches the Python Configurator (v4.1).
-#prop_radius	#prop_diameter / 2	Derived
-#arm_clearance_factor	0.3	Matches Python configurator (tweak later)
-#motor_radius	#prop_radius + (#arm_clearance_factor * #prop_diameter)	Center → motor
-#prop_tip_radius	#motor_radius + #prop_radius	Tip of prop disc
-#clearance_to_tube	30 mm	Gap from prop tip to inner tube wall
-#tube_OD	132 mm	Tube outer diameter (example)
-#tube_inner_radius	#prop_tip_radius + #clearance_to_tube	Inner wall of tube
-#tube_outer_radius	#tube_inner_radius + #tube_OD	Outer wall of tube

-✅ These relationships mirror the logic used in configurator_v4.py, so CAD and code stay in sync.

-3️⃣ Step 3 – Sketch the Ring (Top View)

-Create a new sketch on the Top Plane.

-Draw two concentric circles, both centered at the origin:

-Outer circle

-Dimension: 2 * #tube_outer_radius

-Inner circle

-Dimension: 2 * #tube_inner_radius

-Make sure:

-Both circles are centered at the origin.

-The sketch is fully constrained.

-This defines the cross-section of the ring in plan view.

-4️⃣ Step 4 – Extrude the Ring

-Finish the sketch.

-Use Extrude → Solid → New.

-Set the thickness to something simple (for now):

-For inflatable concept: e.g. #tube_OD / 2

-For rigid ring: e.g. 50 mm

-You now have a 3D ring whose inner and outer diameters are fully driven by your variables.

-5️⃣ Step 5 – Play With Parameters

-Now try modifying:
+The configurator computes:

 #prop_diameter

-Example: change from 660 mm → 750 mm

-#clearance_to_tube

-Example: 30 mm → 50 mm

-#tube_OD

-Example: 132 mm → 150 mm

-Each change should:

-Resize the inner and outer diameters of the ring.

-Keep the ring centered at the origin.

-Demonstrate parametric control visually.

-Encourage students to:

-Take screenshots before/after.

-Note how minor variable tweaks produce large design effects.

-6️⃣ Step 6 – Connect to the Python Configurator (Optional)

-In the /configurator folder you’ll find:

-configurator_v4.py → a Tkinter app that:

-Visualizes props, motors, and tube ring.

-Computes:

-#prop_diameter
+#prop_radius

-#motor_radius
+#motor_radius               (safe spacing)
 #prop_tip_radius
+#clearance_prop_to_tube
 #tube_inner_radius
+#tube_OD
+#tube_center_radius
 #tube_outer_radius

-Prints a ready-to-paste OnShape variable block.

-Typical Python output (example):

-#prop_diameter = 660 mm
-#num_motors = 4
-#motor_radius = 528 mm
-#prop_radius = 330 mm
-#prop_tip_radius = 858 mm
-#clearance_prop_to_tube = 30 mm
-#tube_OD = 132 mm
-#tube_inner_radius = 888 mm
-#tube_center_radius = 954 mm
-#tube_outer_radius = 1020 mm
-#ring_OD = 2040 mm

-You can copy/paste these into OnShape’s variable table to:

-Sync CAD with your configuration.

-Rapidly explore “what-if” scenarios (prop size, clearance, tube OD).

-Make this lesson feel like a real engineering workflow rather than a toy example.

-7️⃣ Step 7 – Export and Save

-When you’re happy with the parametric ring:

-Rename the part: Ring_v1

-Optionally export:

-STEP file → for future simulation / FEA

-DXF of the sketch → for laser-cut templates or documentation

-This ring will serve as the base geometry for future lessons:

-Arm placement

-Motor mounts

-Load hooks and release mechanisms

-Full HawaFrame assemblies

-📚 Next Steps (Lesson 02 Preview)

-Lesson 02 – Parametric Arm Layout

-Planned topics:

-Using #motor_radius to place motors on a circle.

-Creating a parametric polar pattern for 4 / 6 / 8 motors.

-Preparing for full drone configurations driven by the same variables as this ring.

-🙌 Contributions & Feedback

-If you:

-Try this lesson

-Improve the variable set

-Add your own constraints or features
+#ring_OD

+The tube has three important radii:

+tube_inner_radius → inside of the inflatable tube

+tube_center_radius → centerline path of the tube

+tube_outer_radius → outer surface of the tube

+In this lesson we will model the actual tube, not a flat ring.

+📁 Setup Instructions

+Create a new OnShape document:

+Name: Parametric Drone – Lesson 01 (Inflatable Ring)

+In Part Studio 1, enable the Variable Table (fx icon).

+1️⃣ Step 1 — Define Variables

+Enter the following variables in OnShape exactly as shown:

+Variable	Expression	Purpose
+#prop_diameter	660 mm	Example for 26-inch props
+#prop_radius	#prop_diameter / 2	Auto
+#arm_clearance_factor	0.3	Control motor spacing (nominal)
+#motor_radius_nominal	#prop_radius + (#arm_clearance_factor * #prop_diameter)	Base motor spacing
+#prop_prop_clearance	20 mm	Minimum prop–prop gap
+#motor_radius	(paste from configurator)	Actual safe motor radius
+#prop_tip_radius	#motor_radius + #prop_radius	Prop tip location
+#clearance_prop_to_tube	30 mm	Gap from prop tip to tube
+#tube_inner_radius	#prop_tip_radius + #clearance_prop_to_tube	Inside wall of tube
+#tube_OD	132 mm	Tube thickness (OD)
+#tube_center_radius	#tube_inner_radius + #tube_OD / 2	Sweep path radius
+#tube_outer_radius	#tube_inner_radius + #tube_OD	Outside of tube
+#ring_OD	2 * #tube_outer_radius	For reference

+You can paste the variable block straight from the Configurator’s output.

+2️⃣ Step 2 — Sketch the Tube Path (Top Plane)

+Create a new sketch on the Top Plane.

+Draw a construction circle centered at the origin.

+Dimension its radius as:

+#tube_center_radius

+Fully constrain and finish the sketch.

+This is the circular path that the tube will sweep around.

+Rename sketch → Tube_Path.

+3️⃣ Step 3 — Sketch the Tube Cross-Section (Right Plane)

+Create a new sketch on the Right Plane.

+Draw a horizontal construction line from the origin to the right.

+Dimension the line length to:

+#tube_center_radius

+(This positions the tube exactly where it belongs.)

+At the end of the line, draw a circle.

+Dimension the circle’s diameter as:

+#tube_OD

+Fully constrain and finish sketch.

+Rename → Tube_Section.

+4️⃣ Step 4 — Sweep the Tubular Ring (THIS is the real “extrusion”)

+Now we create the true inflatable ring:

+Go to Sweep.

+Profile → select the circle from Tube_Section.

+Path → select the circle from Tube_Path.

+Operation → New.

+Click OK.

+🎉 You have now created a fully parametric tubular ring.

+This is the exact inflatable geometry used in HawaFrame.

+5️⃣ Step 5 — Verify the Geometry

+Use OnShape’s Measure Tool:

+From origin → inside of tube = #tube_inner_radius

+From origin → outside of tube = #tube_outer_radius

+From origin → mid-thickness = #tube_center_radius

+All values should match the configurator’s output.

+6️⃣ Step 6 — Save Your Work

+Rename the part:

+Ring_v1

+This ring is now ready for Lesson 2, where we will:

+place motors

+build parametric arms

+create symmetric or asymmetric layouts

+generate OnShape assemblies driven by the same variables

+🎓 What’s Next

+Proceed to:
+Lesson 02 – Parametric Arms & Motor Layout

+In that lesson you will:

+attach arms to the ring

+position motors using the motor radius

+construct polar patterns (4, 6, 8 motors)

+build swivel, tilt, and mount geometry

+🙌 Contributions

+If you improve the variables, add checks, or generate new functions from the Configurator, please submit a Pull Request or Issue.

+This repository is meant to be a living educational engineering tool.